LaboniAkter84/Sales-Analysis-Dashboard-/README.md

 ### Data Modeling

-The model combines both star and snowflake patterns, depending on the dimension:
+The model combines **both star and snowflake patterns**, depending on the dimension:

 **Star-schema dimensions** (connect directly to the fact tables, 1-to-many):